Uniformed Patrol Division

 To extend public service on a different front to the seniors of Jefferson County by partnering them with deputies who provide companionship, love and support through an ongoing personal relationship.

+Referrals or requests for participation in the Adopt-A-Grandparent Program are accepted from 3rd parties such as caregivers, extended family members, neighbors and friends as well as seniors themselves.
 Interest in this program can be expressed by clicking HERE and filling out the program application or by contacting Mrs. Mary Wilson at 870.541.5376

 Captain Thaddeus Handley